 SPSS suggests that “Date” and “Dollar” are variable types as well.
 However, these are formats, not types.
 The way they are shown here among the actual variable types (string and numeric) is one of SPSS’ most confusing features.

 SPSS Variable Formats - Introduction

-Let's now have a look at the data under data view as shown the screenshot below.
+Let's now have a look at the data in data view as shown the screenshot below.
 We'll briefly describe the kinds of variables we see.

 Determining SPSS Variable Formats

 As we saw earlier, “Type” under variable view shows a confusing mixture of variable types and formats.
-Unfortunately, it doesn't allow us to determine the actual formats.
-However, the following line of syntax does the trick here: display dictionary.
-After running it, we see one or more tables with dictionary information in the Output Viewer window as shown by the screenshot below.
+We'll see the actual formats by running display dictionary.
+Part of the result is shown by the screenshot below.